tuchandra/sitev1/content/silph.md

 Let's use a [Beta](https://en.m.wikipedia.org/wiki/Beta_distribution) prior over p, since a Beta can be used as a distribution over probabilities.
 Using the [success rate interpretation](https://stats.stackexchange.com/a/47782) of the Beta, our prior will be fairly weak: equivalent to having seen 10 shinies in 1500 encounters.
 Put otherwise, our prior is that anything between 1 in 100 and 1 in 300 is plausible.

 We'll add a second variable, rarity, which is 1 / p as defined before.
 This makes it easier to use phrases like "1 in 150" or "1 in N," and is more intuitive when talking about extremely small probabilities.
+For example, a rarity of 100 means that for every 100 Horsea you see, on average 1 will be shiny.
 Through the rest of this document, we'll mostly focus on the plots of the rarity.

 ```python